SJackson7/Credit_Risk_Evaluator/README.md

 # Predicting Credit Risk

-In this assignment, I built a machine learning model that attempts to predict whether a loan will be approved or not.
+For this assignment, I built a machine learning model that attempts to predict whether a loan will be approved or not.

 ## Background